raspberrypilearning/sweet-scroll/en/step_1.md

 title: Additional notes for educators
 ---
 --- no-print ---
-If you need to print this project, please use the [printer friendly version](https://projects.raspberrypi.org/en/projects/sweet-scroll/print).
+If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/sweet-scroll/print).
 --- /no-print ---

 [Here is a link to the resources for this project](https://github.com/raspberrypilearning/sweet-scroll/tree/draft/en/resources){:target="_blank"}.